scythe-suite/scythe/USAGE.md

 to peek at server logs.

-## Collect the student's work and evaluate it
+## Collect the student's work for backup purposes

 During the exam, or at the end of it, run

-    scythe get myexam
+    scythe backup myexam

-to copy the students uploads locally (under a suitable subdirectory of the `harvests` dir); once you have the harvest, you can run the test with
+to copy the students uploads locally (under a suitable subdirectory of the `harvests` dir).

-    scythe test myexam

-and view the results with
+## View the results

-    scythe view myexam

-You can run these steps as many times as you want during the exam.
-The `test` subcommand supports two options:

-* `-c` to force a cleanup of previously compiled and executed tests,

-* `-r <UIDS_FILE>.tsv` to restrict the evaluation to a subset of UIDs (the given file must have the same tab-separated format of the UIDs file used to prepare the exam configuration).
+When you push your configurations, you'll be given a dashboard URL where you can watch the real-time evaluations.